paulgreg/rsstodolist-addon/README.md

 Description
 ===========

-rsstodolist is a service to build RSS feed, hosted on heroku at https://rsstodolist.eu/.
+rsstodolist is a service to build RSS feed, hosted at https://rsstodolist.eu/ *(previously at https://rsstodolist.appspot.com)*.

-It was previously hosted on Google App Engine, at https://rsstodolist.appspot.com.

 You can deploy the server code on your own server (https://github.com/paulgreg/rsstodolist-node-server) to host your private instance, for more privacy and reliability.